-ASI equips professionals with appropriate skills to reverse conditioned trends in the cycle of abuse.
-Effective interventions will save the lives of men, women, children, the elderly, and many family companion animals.
-We present workshops for clinical professions and for health, education, and social service fields.
-Our workshops stress the seriousness of animal abuse as it relates to domestic violence, animal suffering, and continuing patterns of abuse.
+ASI equips professionals with skills to assess and treat people who have abused animals or witnessed animal abuse.
+We provide training on the AniCare® approach to clinicians and health, education and social service professionals.
+Our workshops stress the seriousness of animal abuse as it relates to domestic violence, animal suffering, and other antisocial behavior.
 Interventions include action plans, identification methods and referrals, and skills to treat the abusers.

 - Explore why animal abuse is a clear indicator to look further

 - Learn what research reveals about the link between positive relationships with companion animals and human health